splynx/docs/files/en/networking/authentication_users/cambium_wireless_auth_radius/cambium_wireless_auth_radius.md

 Cambium: Wireless Authentication via Radius
 ==========

-Cambium access points have the ability to authenticate CPEs via a Radius server.
-This means the admin doesn’t have to maintain local passwords for wireless authentication, each CPE/radio can have its own account in the Splynx ISP Framework and our Radius server will authenticate Cambium CPEs.
+Cambium access points have the ability to authenticate CPE's via a Radius server.
+This means that, admin's doesn’t have to maintain local passwords for wireless authentication, each CPE/radio can have its own account in the Splynx ISP Framework, and our Radius server will authenticate the Cambium CPE's.

 All files required for this setup can be downloaded here: [Cambium-Files](networking/authentication_users/cambium_wireless_auth_radius/cambium-certs.zip)